apache/cassandra-java-driver/manual/compression/README.md

 It will pick the best implementation depending on what's possible on your platform.
-To find out which one was chosen, [enable INFO logs](../logging/) on the category `com.datastax.driver.core.FrameCompressor` and look for a log similar to
+To find out which one was chosen, [enable INFO logs](../logging/) on the category `com.datastax.driver.core.LZ4Compressor` and look for a log similar to
 this:

 ```
-INFO  com.datastax.driver.core.FrameCompressor  - Using LZ4Factory:JNI
+INFO  com.datastax.driver.core.LZ4Compressor  - Using LZ4Factory:JNI
 ```

 ### Snappy